yoelwep13578/strings-chordforge/README.md

 #### Multi-Position Marks

 Multiposition Mark Mode can let you to mark more than one finger position/pressing position on the same string, which can be used to create scale diagrams, performances, and more.
-You can enable it on **Multi-Position** option.
+You can enable it in **Multi-Position** option.

 <picture>
   <source srcset="https://github.com/user-attachments/assets/1356e0f0-5c8e-4687-bc16-16ded970e58f" media="(prefers-color-scheme: dark)" />